 RRC is generally in control of the RLC configuration.

 Functions of the RLC sub layer are performed by RLC entities.
 For an RLC entity configured at the gNB, there is a peer RLC entity configured at the UE and vice versa.
+In NR sidelink communication, for an RLC entity configured at the transmitting UE, there is a peer RLC entity configured at each receiving UE.

 An RLC entity receives/delivers RLC SDUs from/to upper layer and sends/receives RLC PDUs to/from its peer RLC entity via lower layers.